 Granville Center for Rehabilitation and Nursing is an average-sized nursing home located in Granville, New York.
-With an overall rating of F, we consider this to be a lower end facility.
-Based on our analysis, this place probably isn't a good fit for anyone.
-This facility's only redeeming quality was its inspection score, which we provide additional information on below.
+This is a subpar facility, with an overall grade of D. Based on our ratings, this place may not be a great fit for most people.
+This nursing home's only redeeming quality was its inspection grade, which you can find additional information about below.

 Granville Center for Rehabilitation and Nursing